 “Order Form” means (i) a physical document through which the Contracting Party applies for one or more licences to Use and/or Redistribute Information Product(s) and supplies or updates any required information or (ii) an application by the Contracting Party for one or more licences to Use and/or Redistribute Information Product(s) and the provision or update of any required information submitted through MyMarketData by the MyMarketData Administrator.

 “Original Created Work” means data derived from Information, created as a result of the manipulation and/or combination of Information with other data, provided that (i) the Information cannot be readily reverse-engineered from the resultant data to re-create the Information and/or (ii) the resultant data cannot be used as a substitute for the Information.
 Original Created Works may include, but are not limited to indices, quotes, VWAPs (Volume-Weighted Average Prices), or analytical reference figures which have been calculated from or using Information, as well as from using Information generated works products for purposes of risk management, profit and loss calculations, quantitative analysis, funds administration and portfolio management services.
+For the avoidance of doubt, Euronext considers indices created using a single security, index or instrument Other Original Created Works and not Information.
 Euronext reserves the right to determine at its reasonable discretion whether data constitutes an Original Created Work as defined above.

 “Other Non-Display Activities” means the Non-Display Use, other than Non-Display Trading Activities, such as, for example and not limited to, quantitative analysis, fund administration, portfolio management, risk management and compliance.
 It does not include the Non-Display Use as part of the creation of Original Created Works for the purpose of the Redistribution of such Original Created Works created and CFD Use.